-As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day in the year.
+As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
 Komatsu experiences some seasonal variation in monthly liquid-equivalent snowfall.

 The snowy period of the year lasts for 3.2 months, from December 3 to March 10, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
 The most snow falls during the 31 days centered around January 27, with an average total liquid-equivalent accumulation of 0.5 inches.